arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Map Widget](assets/widget-map.png)

-The map widget is a tool for keeping track on the location of your projects.
+The map widget is a tool for keeping track of the location of your projects.
 This is a great tool for any project involving GPS, or to get an overview of where your Thing, or multiple Things are operating.

 Can be linked with the **Location** variable.